jain-apoorv/ToursAPI/README.md

 ## Installation

-To get started with ToursAPI, you need to follow these steps:
+To install ToursAPI locally, you need to follow these steps:

 1. **Clone the Repository:**
    ```bash